postmatic/epoch/readme.txt

 = 0.2.3 =

 - Fixed the width bug which was causing the comment area to be enormous
+- Better compatibility with all themes
+- Sweet new integration with WordPress Social Login
+- Compatibility with front-end spam plugins such as WordPress Zero Spam
+- Misc bugs bugs bugs

 = 0.2.2 =